Results for Tag #ethnography

 • Read More

-Urabá Sound System: Sounding with Purpose
+Urabá Sound System: Playing with Purpose

 “Urabá Sound System: Sounding with Purpose” has been an “encuentro picotero” (a picós meeting), held from July the 2nd to July the 4th, 2021 in the Municipality of Apartadó, in Urabá Antioqueño – Colombia.
 The event included musical and cultural sessions, such as discussions on the context, history and challenges of the picó culture, and a “memory carousel” […]